About our goals

 A healthy, well-put-together dog can be expected to have a long, comfortable life, which is also a great benefit to the emotional and financial well-being of his family.

-A dog with poor structure can be expected to have more physical problems sooner in life, including arthritis, hip dysplasia, and other painful disorders.
+A dog with poor structure can be expected to have more physical problems sooner in life, including arthritis, knee problems, and other painful disorders.

 A dog with no genetic health testing can have myriad genetic disorders including those that cause blindness, bleeding problems (dog hemophilia), and other debilitating and painful disorders.

 We believe it is unethical and just flat out wrong to breed dogs with physical or health disorders that can be prevented by proper testing and management of breeding programs.
-This includes breeding dogs with bad structure or proportions, dwarfism (genetic or from breeding down in size too quickly), brachycephaly (pushed in faces).
+This includes breeding dogs with bad structure or proportions, dwarfism, brachycephaly (pushed in faces).

 Our primary goal is to produce dogs with the temperament to live as a valued family member and the health and structure for those lives to be long and comfortable.